-18 Top-Rated Tourist Attractions in Maryland
+20 Top Tourist Attractions in Maryland

 Written by Barbara Radcliffe Rogers

 The small state of Maryland wraps around the huge Chesapeake Bay, which almost divides it in half.
-The state is almost divided again, farther west, where at one point only 1.6 miles of Maryland separates the Virginia and Pennsylvania state lines.
+The state is almost divided again, farther west, where at one point only 1.6 miles of Maryland separates the West Virginia and Pennsylvania state lines.

 For a state its size, Maryland also offers tourists a wide variety of natural attractions, from the long beaches of its Eastern Shore to the heavily forested hills of its western counties.
 The Appalachian Mountains cross in the west, and state parks protect waterfalls, lakes, and plenty of walking and hiking trails.

-The former towpath of the C&O Canal offers miles of cycling, and wildlife refuges protect precious wetlands for waterfowl and migrating birds.
 Whether your interests are history, hiking, birding, sightseeing, or soaking up the sun on a beach, you'll find plenty of things to do in Maryland.
 To find the best places to visit, follow this list of the top tourist attractions in Maryland.

 Fort McHenry National Monument